angie-framework/angie-injector/README.md

 // Fetch dependencies
 const test = $Injector.get('test');

-const [ test, test1 ] = $Injector.get('test', 'test1');
+// Fetch many dependencies, excusing for a moment that `test` cannot be redefined const [ test, test1 ] = $Injector.get('test', 'test1');

 // Bind arguments to a function using the injector service